Wintellect/MSLearn/Introduction to Git/includes/05-fix-simple-mistakes.md

 nothing to commit, working tree clean
 ```

-You can also check out a file from another commit (typically the head of
-another branch), but the default is to get the file out of the index.
-The
-`--` in the argument list is there to separate the commit from the list of
-file paths.
-It's not strictly needed in this case, but if there had been a
-branch called `index.html` (perhaps because that's the name of the file being
-worked on on that branch) or a file called `master`, it would be needed to
-resolve the ambiguity.
+(It is more difficult to fix the cat.)

+You can also check out a file from another commit (typically the head of another branch), but the default is to get the file out of the index.
+The `--` in the argument list serves to separate the commit from the list of file paths.
+It's not strictly needed in this case, but if there had been a branch called `index.html` (perhaps because that's the name of the file being worked on on that branch) or a file called `master`, it would be needed to resolve the ambiguity. [*I'M A LITTLE LOST ON THE "IT WOULD BE NEEDED...."
+CHOOSE EXPLICIT NOUNS FOR CLARITY. --ES*]

 In Unit 8 you'll learn that `checkout` is also used for switching branches.

-(Many earlier version-control systems make files read-only to ensure that only
-one person at a time can make changes; they use a completely unrelated "checkout"
-command to get a writable version.
-They also use "checkin" for an operation
-similar to what Git does with a combination of `add`, `commit`, and `push`.
-This occasionally causes confusion when people start using Git.)
+This is another "Aha!" moment for some git users.
+Many earlier version-control systems make files read-only to ensure that only one person at a time can make changes; they use a completely unrelated "checkout" command to get a writable version.
+They also use "checkin" for an operation similar to what Git does with a combination of `add`, `commit`, and `push`.
+This occasionally causes confusion when people start using Git.

 Things are a little more complicated if you used `git rm`: